This Michigan Upper Peninsula Itinerary Helps You Discover a World Unto Itself

 Read on to get familiar with this Upper Peninsula Itinerary!

 Welcome to Upper Michigan.
 Michigan’s Upper Peninsula.
 The U.P.
+The Yoop.

 Internet and cell service are spotty between towns up here, but that’s ok.
-You’ll be busy taking in all of the natural beauty surrounding you- and consulting the map you just bought from the corner gas station because the google maps app doesn’t work so well here.
+You’ll be busy taking in all of the natural beauty surrounding you- and consulting the map you just bought from the corner gas station because the Google Maps app doesn’t work so well here.